gdsbook/book/notebooks/08_point_pattern_analysis.md

 ```

-The distribution of these distances has a distinctive shape under completely spatially random processes.
-The intuition behind Ripley's G goes as follows: we can learn about how similar our pattern is to a spatially random one by computing the distribution of nearest neighbor distances of the observed pattern, and comparing it to that of a set of simulated patterns that follow a known spatially-random process.
+Ripley's $G$ keeps track of the proportion of points for which the nearest neighbor is within a given distance threshold, and plots that cumulative percentage against the increasing distance radiuses.
+The distribution of these cumulative percentage has a distinctive shape under completely spatially random processes.
+The intuition behind Ripley's G goes as follows: we can learn about how similar our pattern is to a spatially random one by computing the cumulative distribution of nearest neighbor distances over increasing distance thresholds, and comparing it to that of a set of simulated patterns that follow a known spatially-random process.
 Usually, a spatial Poisson point process is used as such reference distribution.

 To do this in the `pointpats` package, we can use the `g_test` function, which computes both the `G` function for the empirical data *and* these hypothetical replications under a completely spatially random process.